skafdasschaf/lilypond-tools/README.md

   - `last` (required): last name (-> `\MetadataLastname`)
   - `suffix` (optional): name suffix (-> `\MetadataNamesuffix`)
 - `title` (required): Work title (-> `\MetadataTitle`).
 - `subtitle` (optional): Work subtitle.
-The subtitle is combined with the catalogue of works number of the primary source and stored in `\MetadataSubtitle`.
+The subtitle is combined with the work identifier and stored in `\MetadataSubtitle`.
 If this key is missing, the work identifier is used alone.
-If the primary source has no catalogue of works number, its RISM library siglum and shelfmark are used.
+- `id` (optional): Work identifier (typically, the catalogue of works number).
+If this key is missing, the RISM library siglum and shelfmark of the primary source are used.
 - `genre` (required): Work genre (only used on the webpage).
 - `scoring` (required): Scoring of the work (-> `\MetadataScoring`).
 The value should be either a single string or an array.
 In the latter case, array elements will be joined by newlines.
 See the editorial guidelines for the scoring syntax.
 The list of abbreviations in the critical report is also assembled from the scoring information (-> `\MetadataAbbreviations`)
 - `sources` (required): Manuscript and print sources used for the edition (-> `\MetadataSources`).
 The name of each subkey will be used as source identifier (e.g., A1, B2).
 Each source is described by the following keys: